Investment / Rental Cabin Ownership in the Great Smoky Mountains

 If you enjoy the Great Smoky Mountains and its surrounding communities and you enjoy coming here for your vacations, it may make sense to buy your own cabin and, in fact, "Own your Vacation" as we say around here.
 You can buy your cabin now while prices are low, put it on a rental program and let it help pay for itself.
 Eventually, you could move in permanently, or just for a season, while you try the area on for size or look for your final residence in the mountains.

-These listings by price range include all communities and listings of the Great Smoky Mountains Association of Realtors.
+These listings by price range include all communites and listings of the Great Smoky Mountains Association of Realtors.

 A log cabin in the Great Smoky Mountains ages gracefully